geokit/geokit-rails/README.markdown

 Then tell bundler to update the gems :

     $ bundle install

-If you want to use geokit-rails3 in a Rails 2 application, just use the good old plugin.
+If you want to use geokit-rails in a Rails 2 application, just use the good old plugin ([geokit-rails](http://github.com/andre/geokit-rails)).

 ## FEATURE SUMMARY